taesoobear/IPCDNNwalk/README.md

   cd src; make
 ```

-  If this does not work, please remove libogre-1.9-dev, and install ogre3D-1.12 from the source (see below), and retry the above steps!
+  If this does not work, please remove libogre-1.9-dev, and install ogre3D-1.12 from the source (see below), and retry the above steps.

 How to build (Mac)
 =